Start GuideBetaConcepts

 Team MemberParticipate in standups, view team recaps and insights, manage their own work.
 Cannot modify team settings.

 A Workspace Owner has full access across all teams.
-A Team Admin only has admin rights in teams they've been assigned to.
+A Team Admin/Coordinator only has admin rights in teams they've been assigned to.

 Sending invites